BSP Data Interchange Specifications Handbook - DISH

-- Proposed amendments to DISH discussed and agreed at BDISG are endorsed by the PSC for adoption as an IATA standard.
+Proposed amendments to DISH discussed and agreed at BDISG are endorsed by the PSC for adoption as an IATA standard.

-- When a new business requirement or an amendment necessitates urgent implementation, e.g.: a change in government regulation, an electronic procedure known as the PSC mail vote is used to expedite the change.
+When a new business requirement or an amendment necessitates urgent implementation (e.g.: a change in government regulation) an electronic procedure known as the PSC mail vote is used to expedite the change.
 This only applies to exceptional urgent items.

-- All agreed amendments become effective on the date recommended and published in the next Revision of the DISH.
+All agreed amendments become effective on the date recommended and published in the next Revision of the DISH.

-Implementation plans are coordinated by IATA and are driven by the testing procedures outlined in DISH section 4.3.5.
+Implementation plans are coordinated by IATA and are driven by the testing procedures outlined in DISH section 4.3.

 Key Benefits of DISH